OpenTechSchool/python-data-intro/core/csv.md

       import geo_distance
       geo_distance.distance(-37.814,144.963,52.519,13.406) # Melbourne to Berlin in km!

+(If you're not using IPython Notebook, this code snippet doesn't display anything.
+You'll need to store the output of the `distance` function to a variable, then add a line with a `print()` statement to display the contents of the variable.)

 * Alternatively, copy and paste the geo_distance function from inside the Python file into an IPython Notebook cell.
 Run the cell to define the function, and then use it in subsequent cells!